Christmas tree looking a little sparse? Make these twig and pinecone sprays, plus find out other ways to make your Christmas tree look fuller.

 Have any of your own ideas on how to make a Christmas tree look fuller?

 I’ll be sharing more Christmas decorating ideas in the coming weeks!
-In the meantime, I invite you to check out some of my popular holiday posts from previous years:
+In the meantime, I invite you to check out these DIY ornaments and wrapping ideas.

 Happy Holidays!